Rules of the 69th Annual BVL Bowling Tournament

 D. Reporting.
 Please complete the official score sheet.
 The score sheet will be live on the BVL website after March 1.

 1. For each division in which a field station competes, the following information should be submitted to BVL not later than April 15, 2015:

 a.
 Identification of the division competition.

 b.
-Rosters containing the last and first names, age, sex and individual total scores for all competing team members.
-PLEASE PRINT.
+Rosters containing at least the first name and last name initial, age, sex and individual total scores for all competing team members.

 c.
 The accumulated medical center team scores must be properly certified, including name and title, by the official scorer (see paragraph C (5)) and by the local bowling representative.

-ANNOUNCEMENTS OF RESULTS: The final tournament standings will be disseminated via a BVL News Release to all VA Field Stations in May 2014.
+ANNOUNCEMENTS OF RESULTS: The final tournament standings will be announced on the website in May.